justinhj/eredis/README.md

 Heyes-Jones that has been modified and extended somewhat.
 Some of the issues, noteably around pub/sub haven't been dealt with due to my lack of an itch.

+The original is now on [github](https://github.com/justinhj/eredis) but seems to be moribund.